aleron75/redlog/README.md

 Then, customize `.env` and `config.yml` files according to your Redmine settings.

-**Note:** customize letters of activities according to your preferences and bind them to your Reddmine's ids.
+**Note:** customize aliases of activities in `config.yml` according to your preferences and be sure the ativity names are the same of your Redmine's.

 ## Usage
 From root directory, run the following command to track `2.5` hours for a development activity (d) on task `1234` done on 2018-03-14